hschwentner/hschwentner.io/domain-driven-refactorings/tactical-for-strategic/replace-method-call-with-domain-event.md

 ## Mechanics

 - Create a new class for the domain event.
 Think about the name; since we’re changing the direction, it will usually be quite different from the name of the replaced method.
-- Add a field to the domain event for every parameter of the to-be-replaced method. (=> similarity to Introduce Parameter Object)
+- Add a field to the domain event for every parameter of the to-be-replaced method.
+(There’s a similarity to [Introduce Parameter Object](https://refactoring.com/catalog/introduceParameterObject.html) here.)
 - Subscribe the called class to the domain event.
 The subscribed event listener should call the method whose call is to be replaced.
 - In the caller replace the call to the method with a publishing of the event.